netgroup-polito/dragon/README.md

 ### Fetch

-Download the source code by cloning the repository:
+Download the source code by cloning the repository, as well as any submodule:

     $ git clone https://github.com/netgroup-polito/dragon
+    $ cd dragon
+    $ git submodule update --init

 ### Configuration